Equifax hack: Find out if you were one of 143 million hacked

-One of the largest credit rating companies in the US, Equifax, revealed today its databases were hacked.
+Credit rating company Equifax, revealed today that its databases had been hacked.
 Here's what we know -- and what you can do to protect yourself.

 What happened?

-Note: Editor's note: This story continues to be updated.